 Outrageous, controversial, funny – whatever you make of the campaigns themselves they are incredibly successful, going viral on the internet as soon as they are uploaded to YouTube.

-Along the way they’ve ruffled a few feathers and managed to come up with the most complained about ad of 2010, but despite this the Paddy Power marketing campaign has been featured by CNN, The New York Times and the BBC for their ground-breaking marketing innovation.
+Along the way, they’ve ruffled a few feathers and managed to come up with the most complained about adverts.
+However, this has also led to their marketing campaigns been featured by CNN, The New York Times, and the BBC for their ground-breaking marketing innovation.

 But don’t take their word for it, decide for yourself.
 Here are just a few of Paddy Power’s infamous escapades – just who knows what they’ll be up to next.

 Now it’s fair to say that Football fans are religiously loyal to the team that they support.
 Kit sales are a highly lucrative market and every top club makes a song and dance about revealing the new seasons kit.
 So, when Paddy Power revealed that they were sponsoring Huddersfield Town, we knew there was something up their sleeve.

 They did not disappoint.
 In July 2019, Huddersfield Town released their new kit.
 But did it go down well?
 Let’s say, No. What it did do was create outrage from the fans, leading to a huge social media outcry.

 Surely this was not the real kit?
 Thankfully after playing in the kit pre-season, Paddy Power revealed that the kit was a spoof and that there would be no logo on the kit at all.

 However, this did not satisfy the FA, who fined Huddersfield Town £50,000 for misconduct in September 2019.
 Ouch, now that’s a big slap on the wrist.
 But, it sure did generate a huge amount of interest.

 Paddy Power – Polar Bear